 5. Reebok Men’s Legacy Lifter Sneaker

-4th shoes on our list of the best powerlifting shoes are Legacy Lifter Sneakers for men by Reebok.
-While the brand might not be as old as Adidas, it has been on the market since 1958, which makes it clear that this is a shoe manufacturer that can be trusted.

-post-edit.
-5. Reebok Men’s Legacy Lifter Sneaker

 The 5th shoes on our list of the best powerlifting shoes are Legacy Lifter Sneakers for men by Reebok.
 The brand has been on the market since 1958, which makes it clear that this is a shoe manufacturer that can be trusted.